williamhaw/williamhaw.github.io/_posts/2019-03-31-scala-six-months-in.md

 }
 ```

 Yep, switch-case on steroids!
 No more calling `instanceof()`and casting the object to a child class.
+Then again there's a [JEP](https://openjdk.java.net/jeps/305) for pattern matching in Java.

 ***